Addiction Intervention: A Guide On What to Expect

 Our staff can also recommend people to assist with your intervention process.
 Many doctors, therapists, and even religious leaders are specially trained in alcohol and drug addiction interventions and can be present to help facilitate the conversation.

 Here at Discovery Institute of New Jersey, we work to help each person who comes to us for help.
 We also walk right alongside the families that are dealing with the effects of addiction.
-So, reach out to our staff today to get the help you need!
-We will do everything possible in order to help your family member or friend to recovery from addiction.
+So, reach out to our staff today to get the treatment you need!
+We will do everything possible to help your family member or friend to recover from addiction.
 Our team of compassionate and certified substance use counselors is ready to assist!
 Contact us today!